fiberweb/stripe/README.md

 app.Use(webhook.New())
 ```

-When you run your app, you need to make sure the `STRIPE_WEBHOOK_SIGNING_SECRET` variable is set:
+Then when you run your app, you need to make sure the `STRIPE_WEBHOOK_SIGNING_SECRET` variable is set:

 ```
 $ export STRIPE_WEBHOOK_SIGNING_SECRET=whsec_t4QaeaxpeR